EashanKaushik/awesome-amazon-bedrock/readme.md

 A curated list of awesome [Amazon Bedrock](https://aws.amazon.com/bedrock/) code samples, community driven repositories, guides, blogs, and other resources.

 > [!TIP]
-> This list is not officially maintained by Amazon Web Services (AWS), but is a community driven initiative to accelerate getting started on Amazon Bedrock."
+> This list is not officially maintained by Amazon Web Services (AWS), but is a community driven initiative to accelerate getting started on Amazon Bedrock.

-:exclamation: :exclamation: Official code samples are published on [awslabs](https://github.com/awslabs) or [aws-samples](https://github.com/aws-samples).
+:exclamation: :exclamation: Official AWS provided code samples are published on [awslabs](https://github.com/awslabs) or [aws-samples](https://github.com/aws-samples).

-:exclamation: :exclamation: Official blogs are published on AWS [Blogs](https://aws.amazon.com/blogs/).
+:exclamation: :exclamation: Official AWS provided blogs are published on [AWS Blogs](https://aws.amazon.com/blogs/).

 ## Contents